Canadian lumber producers hammered after negotiations failed to reach deal - Red Deer Advocate

-Canadian softwood lumber producers will be hammered slightly less forcefully after the U.S. government reduced export duties for most Canadian producers following failed political talks.
+MONTREAL — The United States will continue to hammer imported Canadian softwood lumber, but the U.S. Commerce department said Thursday that it will impose smaller penalties than originally announced.

-The U.S. Department of Commerce said in its final determination released Thursday that most Canadian producers will pay a combined countervailing and anti-dumping rate of 20.83 per cent, down from 26.75 per cent in the preliminary determinations issued earlier this year.
+In its final determination, Commerce said most Canadian producers will pay a combined countervailing and anti-dumping rate of 20.83 per cent, down from 26.75 per cent in the preliminary determinations issued earlier this year.

-Commerce Secretary Wilbur Ross said the revised duties were issued after the United States and Canada were unable to reach a long-term settlement to the dispute.

 “This decision is based on a full and unbiased review of the facts in an open and transparent process that defends American workers and businesses from unfair trade practices.”

-The Canadian government responded by saying it will continue to defend the lumber industry against protectionist trade measures.
+The Trudeau government responded by saying it will continue to defend the Canadian lumber industry against protectionist trade measures, including possibly turning to litigation.

-“The U.S. Department of Commerce’s decision on punitive countervailing and anti-dumping duties against Canada’s softwood lumber producers is unfair, unwarranted and deeply troubling,” Foreign Affairs Minister Chrystia Freeland and Natural Resources Minister Jim Carr said in a joint statement.
+Foreign Affairs Minister Chrystia Freeland and Natural Resources Minister Jim Carr called the punitive duties “unfair, unwarranted and deeply troubling.”

-“We urge the U.S. administration to rescind these duties, which harm workers and communities in Canada.
-These duties are a tax on American middle class families too, whose homes, renovations and repairs will only be more expensive.”
+“We urge the U.S. administration to rescind these duties, which harm workers and communities in Canada,” they said in a joint statement.

-The ministers said the government will turn to litigation if required to defend the industry and expects to prevail as it has in the past.

-“We are reviewing our options, including legal action through the North American Free Trade Agreement and the World Trade Organization, and we will not delay in taking action.”

 Carr plans to convene the Federal-Provincial Task Force on Softwood Lumber in the coming days to discuss developments.